 The team at Upper Extremity Specialists of Ortho 1 Medical Group has extensive training and experience in sports medicine.

 After they perform a comprehensive exam to identify and locate your injury, they create customized and multimodal treatment plans to help you recover rapidly and safely.
 Your treatment plan may include:

 Sports medicine specialists can also help you adjust your training routine to prevent future injuries and potentially improve your performance.

 While sports injuries sometimes occur because of accidents that are out of your control, you can take steps to reduce your risk.

 For example, one of the most important things you can do is train correctly.
 That means taking time to warm up and cool down sufficiently.
 You also need to stretch and cross-train to work on your flexibility, as this allows you to react quickly and safely to sudden changes in direction.

 Also, don’t skip your recovery days.
 Your body needs time to repair itself and replenish your energy stores.

 If your sport requires it, always wear the appropriate safety gear and shoes.
 From mouthguards to spikes, sports equipment is designed to reduce your risk of injury.

-If you have questions about sports medicine, you have a sports injury, or you want expert advice and support to enhance your performance, call Upper Extremity Specialists of Synergy Orthopedic Specialists Medical Group or make an appointment online today.
+If you have questions about sports medicine, you have a sports injury, or you want expert advice and support to enhance your performance, call Upper Extremity Specialists of Ortho 1 Medical Group or make an appointment online today.